Quick Answer

 The clause should identify who may terminate, the cause grounds, any cure-notice rule, the notice method, and the effective date.
 It should also state payment for work through the cutoff date, approved-expense handling, any pre-agreed amount or formula, and the controlling documents such as the contract, SOW, and written changes.
 Final-invoice timing, due date, and treatment of disputed versus undisputed sums should also be clear.

-Draft in plain language and leave legal or commercial variables as placeholders until verified.
-Use placeholders for items such as governing law, notice method, final invoice deadline, and any pre-agreed amount or formula.
+Draft in plain language and leave legal or commercial variables unresolved until they are verified from signed terms, counsel, official source records, or approved template records.
+That includes governing law, notice method, final invoice deadline, and any pre-agreed amount or formula.
 If trigger, proof, and calculation cannot be explained in one short paragraph, the clause is still too vague.

 Includes 1 external source outside the trusted-domain allowlist.